rothgar/local-llm-messenger/README.md

 Ollama does not yet support any AI models that have image generation or image processing.
 When models are available we can add the ability to send and receive images.
+If you send images to the bot they are downloaded into `app/media/` but are currently not used for anything until image processing or generation is available.

 You can sign up for a sendblue indehacker account by emailing their support and requesting it for personal use.
 It is limited to 100 messages a month and always appends `-Sent using sendblue.co` to your messages.